 This may sound elementary or even ridiculous but by knowing the score you automatically know what’s at stake and the circumstance you’re in during the match.

-By knowing exactly who’s serve it is and what the score is, you’re displaying the proper level of in-game attentiveness all intermediate and pro level player’s expect.
+By knowing exactly whose serve it is and what the score is, you’re displaying the proper level of in-game attentiveness all intermediate and pro-level players expect.

-Intermediate players know the score and who’s serve it is by default because they’re level of in-game focus is high.
+Intermediate players know the score and whose serve it is by default because their level of “in-game” focus is high.

 If you’re trying to become an intermediate player, you’ve got to have the behaviors and habits of an intermediate player.